nextgis/docs_toolbox/source/tools.rst

 Cadastral plan of the territory
 -----------------------------------------------
 The tool forms list of ID of cadastral units.
-Valid for the territory of Russia.

 Input: